ansible/pinakes/INSTALL.md

 ```

 ### Keycloak setup
-Several configurations must be done in keycloak in order to be used by ansible catalog as auth provider.
+Several configurations must be done in keycloak in order to be used by Pinakes as auth provider.
 There is an ansible collection to do it automatically.
 There are some variables that must be configured for the ansible collection in `tools/keycloak_setup/dev.yml`
 Copy this file and modify `seed_users` according to your setup and needs.

 - install ansible and the collection: